 Every Thai company needs to have at least one director (Thai or foreign).
 Our team can help you with sourcing and appointing a local Thai director.

-Three (or more) shareholders are required for each company.
+Two (or more) shareholders are required for each company.
 We can help you source and appoint a majority Thai shareholder for your limited company, so that you can avoid business restrictions set by the Foreign Business Act.

 A registered Thai company is eligible to apply for a corporate savings, checking and/or foreign currency account with online banking.